aaronnuu/react-forms/README.md

 ## Features

-Field first form state management - minimal double handling of state updates within fields and the outer container.
+Field first form state management - no double handling of state updates within fields and the outer container.

 Deals with state management and tricky react form quirks only, leaves the view and layout up to you.